psalaets/www-source/src/posts/2021-04-29-dynamic-netlify-redirects-eleventy.md

 {% endhighlight %}

 4. Verify the presence and content of `_redirects` in the Eleventy output directory.
 The format of the `_redirects` file is described in [Netlify's redirects documentation](https://docs.netlify.com/routing/redirects/#syntax-for-the-redirects-file).
-5. `git push` to a Netlify-watched remote repo and get ready to celebrate.
+5. `git push` to your Netlify-watched remote repo and get ready to celebrate.